Saving a million dollars used to mean that you were financially set for life.

 Most retirees adjust their annual retirement withdrawals for inflation.
 This is an acceptable protocol under this method.
 Otherwise, retirees wouldn’t be able to maintain their standard of living because of rising costs from inflation.

 Historical inflation is about 3%.
-More recently inflation has been about 2%, so I used 2.5% but this is a big unknown.
+More recently inflation has been about 2%, so I used 2.5% but future inflation is a big unknown.

 (Remember, some investments are inflation hedges, such as real estate and many stocks.)